-Students and graduates are kept abreast of the latest news, announcements for upcoming continuing education classes, job opportunities, and other items of interest.
+Students and graduates are kept abreast of the latest news, announcements for upcoming continuing education classes, job opportunities, and other items of interest by means of social media, texts and emails.

 The School Catalog

 This School Catalog is informative but also serves as the student handbook and is distributed to all the new students and reviews at orientation.
 The students are also encouraged to review the school web site for periodic updates to the school catalog and additional disclosures at: www.blue.edu/disclosures.